How to Celebrate Saint Patrick’s Day While RVing

 2. Wear Green

 If you’ve ever forgotten to wear green on Saint Patrick’s Day, you know the pain of being pinched.
 Don’t make the mistake this year and remember to wear green.
-Not only will it prevent unwanted pinching, but it’ll lead to friendly smiles from others celebrating the holiday.
+Not only will it prevent unwanted pinching, but it’ll lead to friendly smiles of approval from others celebrating the holiday.

 3. Make Colcannon